htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

     The vanilla universe provides a way to run jobs that cannot be relinked.
 There is no way to take a checkpoint or migrate a job executed under the vanilla universe.
-For access to input and output files, jobs must either use a shared file system, or use HTCondor’s File Transfer mechanism.
+For access to input and output files, jobs must either use a shared file system, or use HTCondor's File Transfer mechanism.

     Choose a universe under which to run the HTCondor program, and